-Many families need a car for all the taxing to and from kids activities.
+Many families can’t always use their local taxi firm and need a car for all the running to and from kids activities.
 Finding a reliable family car at a low price is a difficult task.

 Hence most people do not do their homework.
 There are so many car loan financing institutions, and each offers a different repayment plan.
 Looking at the loan figures will shed some light on option is more financially sound.

 Another characteristic to consider is the type of interest rate.
 A floating interest rate versus a fixed interest rate.
 Be sure to understand the difference and the impact each will have on the amounts you will be repaying.

 An average family of four spends roughly $584 – $1,156 monthly to put food on the table.
 Consider options where you can save money and reduce your monthly spending.